maria8719/week9-redux-basics/readme.md

 npm install redux react-redux
 ```

-It's ```react-redux``` that lets you connect pieces of the state to React components.
-That's right, ```redux``` knows nothing about React at all.
+It's ```react-redux``` that lets you connect pieces of the state to React components, because ```redux``` knows nothing about React at all.

-The redux library can be used outside of a React app too.
-It’ll work with Vue, Angular, and even
-backend Node/Express apps.
+The redux library can be used outside of a React app with other front-end libraries like Vue, Angular, and even backend Node/Express apps.

 The ```react-redux``` library comes with 2 things: a component called <a href="https://react-redux.js.org/api/provider">Provider</a>, and a function called <a href="https://react-redux.js.org/api/connect">connect</a>.